fujaba/fulibFx/README.md

 In this case you can also create or provide your own instance(s) and initialize/render it manually.

 Either inject a `Provider<T>` and call `get()` or create/inject a new instance of the controller manually.
-After aquireing the instance, you can initialize and render it manually using the `initAndRender` method of the `FxFramework` class.
+After aquireing the instance, you can initialize and render it manually using the `initAndRender` method of the `FulibFxApp` class.
 This method takes the controller, a map of parameters and a boolean specifying if the controller should be cleaned up automatically (with the current main controller).
 The method returns a `Rendered<T>` object containing the rendered controller and a disposable that can be used to clean up the controller.